Staffing under Taylor's Law: A Unifying Framework for Bridging Square-root and Linear Safety Rules: A Doubly Stochastic Poisson Process Model

 \subsection{Over-dispersion Trichotomy}

 The parameter $\alpha$ typically takes values in $(0,1)$ in practice, but the case $\alpha=0$ has special theoretical significance as it bridges our model with the Poisson model for arrival processes.
-When $\alpha=0$, the arrival process $A_\lambda$ is scaled by $\lambda^{-1/2}$, and the limiting process $\widehat{A}_\infty$ in Equation \eqref{FCLTofA} comprises two independent components: an integrated OU process and a Brownian motion $\widetilde{B}$.
+When $\alpha=0$, the arrival process $A_\lambda$ is scaled by $\lambda^{-1/2}$, and the limiting process $\widehat{A}_\infty$ in Equation~\eqref{FCLTofA} comprises two independent components: an integrated OU process and a Brownian motion $\widetilde{B}$.

 When $A_\lambda$ degenerates to a Poisson process with constant intensity $\lambda$, its scaled process $\widehat{A}_\lambda$ (with $\alpha=0$) converges to a Brownian motion.
-This suggests that $\widetilde{B}$ originates from the conditional Poisson distribution in our arrival model, while the integrated OU process stems from the intensity process $X_\lambda$.
-For $\alpha=0$, the stochastic variability of both the conditional Poisson distribution and the intensity process are comparable in magnitude as $\lambda\to\infty$.
-As a result, we refer to this situation as the \emph{balanced} scenario.
+This suggests that the Brownian motion $\widetilde{B}$ in Equation~\eqref{FCLTofA} originates from the conditional Poisson distribution in our arrival model, while the integrated OU process in Equation~\eqref{FCLTofA} stems from the intensity process $X_\lambda$.

-To further establish a connection between our model for the case where $\alpha=0$ and the Poisson model, we note that according to Equation \eqref{eq:iOU-dist-pi}, the variance of the integrated OU process diminishes when $\sigma=0$.
-In this situation, the limiting process $\widehat{A}_\infty$ (with $\alpha=0$) reduces to $\widetilde{B}$.
-This can be intuitively interpreted by examining the definition of the intensity process \eqref{eq:CIR} as follows.
-If $\sigma=0$, the intensity process \eqref{eq:CIR} degenerates to the ordinary differential equation $\dd{X(t)} = \kappa(\lambda - X(t))\dd{t}$, which yields the solution $X(t) = \lambda + (X(0) - \lambda) e^{-\kappa t}$.
-When $X(0) = \lambda$, $X(t)$ remains at $\lambda$, reducing our model to the Poisson model as a special case.
-This situation can be referred to as the \emph{Poisson-dominated} scenario, because in this scenario, the stochastic variability in the arrivals is primarily driven by the randomness inherent in the Poisson process, while the variability associated with the intensity process plays a secondary role.

-The aforementioned connection between our model and the Poisson model also has subtle implications on staffing rules.
-With $\alpha=0$ and $\sigma>0$, the square-root scaling of $A_\lambda$ suggests a square-root safety rule, similar to the square-root scaling of the Poisson process, as described by \cite{HalfinWhitt81}.
-However, due to the presence of the integrated OU process, which captures the over-dispersion, the asymptotic variance of the former is notably greater than that of the latter.
-Consequently, it is reasonable to expect that, with all other factors being equal, the safety staffing level will be higher for the arrival process $A_\lambda$ compared to the Poisson process.
-In other words, the safety staffing levels induced by $A_\lambda$ and the Poisson process are both of order $\sqrt{\lambda}$, but the former has a larger leading constant.
-We refer to Section~\ref{sec:staffing} for more details.